 - Restriction of NSFW Content

-The second key proposal is creating mandated screen time limits for minors, which become tailored to state guidelines.
+The second key proposal is creating mandated screen time limits for minors.
 Social media platforms would use activity tracking in order to enforce such limits, pausing and preventing access once a young user’s daily quota is reached.
-These caps are intended to get rid of the insane overuse of social media, encouraging the youth to spend more time doing offline activities that promote cognitive development and physical activity, rather than “doom-scrolling” mindless content on social media.
+These caps are intended to get rid of the large overuse of social media, encouraging youth to spend more time doing offline activities that promote cognitive development and physical activity, rather than “doom-scrolling” mindless content on social media.

 Perhaps the most disputable proposal is a mandate for platforms to either reduce significantly or eliminate NSFW content accessible to minors altogether.
-Currently, such measures have been implemented on social media platforms like TikTok, and Instagram, however sleek forms of NSFW content bypass these filters.
+Currently, such measures have been implemented on social media platforms like TikTok and Instagram, however sleek forms of NSFW content bypass these filters.
 To combat this, AI-powered content filters could block explicit material in order to create a digital world that prioritizes the safety and the importance of age-appropriate engagement.
-Although it might not be possible to fully eradicate harmful content, these methods will significantly reduce its accessibility, protecting the youth’s innocence, and from material that could be considered as “damaging”.
+Although it might not be possible to fully eradicate harmful content, these methods will significantly reduce its accessibility in order to protect the youth’s innocence from material that could be considered as “damaging”.
 While these proposals are intended to keep children safe, they may spark up critics who would raise concerns about implementation, privacy, and people’s freedom.
-Past experiences with AI implementation for age verification argue that it may infringe on privacy, as facial recognition technology could be used for misuse and security vulnerabilities.
+Past experiences with AI implementation for age verification argue that it may infringe on privacy, as facial recognition technology could be misused and create security vulnerabilities.
 To avoid this, legislators must make sure that all biometric data collected is encrypted, anonymized, and stored for as long as needed.

-Furthermore, when people argue that government enforced familial screen times invade family life, they are essentially questioning government’s interference with parental authority, as well as the right of the parents to make their own decisions for their children.
-This, however, is myopic compared to the government’s perspective of a determination made for the greater good of the public health population.
+Furthermore, opponents of stricter social media limits argue that government-enforced familial screen times can invade family life, bringing to light the government’s interference with parental authority to make their own decisions for their children.
+However, this is myopic compared to the government’s perspective of a decision made for the greater good of the general population.
 For example, just as the government intervenes in the use of harmful substances associated with adult-based activities like smoking and drinking, so too does it have the right and responsibility to minimize potential harm from unregulated social media engagement.

 The issue of social media and children is only a part of a broader social worry.
 For example, when assessing the progress of the nation, what future do we foster for ourselves?
-Youth are often vulnerable and susceptible to the outside world..
+Youth are often vulnerable and susceptible to the outside world.
 Thus, this stage should be a time of exploration with an enhanced awareness of the world and social-emotional learning through appropriate educational and developmental opportunities.
-Still, unfortunately, when adolescents spend more time doom scrolling during the day than they do sleeping at night, social media takes away that vulnerability, innocence, and filtered creativity.
-What is being implemented isn’t about restricting freedoms; it’s about finding a balance where government intervention could be used to help navigate the complexities of the digital world in a safe and efficient manner.
-Social Media platforms mostly profit heavily from massive amounts of engagement, leaving them with no incentive to self regulate screen time limits.
+Unfortunately, adolescents spend more time doom scrolling during the day than they do sleeping at night, and social media takes away that vulnerability, innocence, and filtered creativity.
+The implementation of these social media limits isn’t about restricting freedoms; it’s about finding a balance where government intervention can be used to help navigate the complexities of the digital world in a safe and efficient manner.
+Social media platforms profit heavily from massive amounts of engagement, leaving them with no incentive to self regulate screen time limits.
 Therefore, government regulation is crucial to create the right balance between what businesses want and protecting the youth.